Rajujee/404-proxy/README.md

  ErrorDocument 404 /e404_proxy.php
 </pre>

 By default, this scripts redirects to the real location in which file actually exists.
-Set E404_PROXY_DOWNLOAD to download remove resource and save a local copy of the file.
+Set E404_PROXY_DOWNLOAD to download remote resource and save a local copy of the file.
 Next time the file will be served natively from the webserver.

 ## TODO
 Test and provide documentation for nginx based application/websites.